Nonlinear Closure Relations Theory for Transport Processes in Non-Equilibrium Systems: The Entropy-Covariant Formalism

 It is easily checked that, if the parameter along the curve is changed from $\varsigma$ to $\varrho$, then the absolute derivative of a thermodynamic tensor field with respect to $\varrho$ is $d\varsigma/d\varrho$ times the absolute derivative with respect to $\varsigma$.
 The absolute derivative of any contra-variant thermodynamic tensor may be easily obtained generalizing Eq.~(\ref{ts2}).
 In addition, the linear connection $\Gamma^\mu_{\alpha\beta}$ is submitted to the following basic postulates: \begin{description} \item{\it {\bf 1.} The absolute derivative of a thermodynamic contra-variant tensor is a thermodynamic tensor of the same order and type.} \item{\it {\bf 2.} The absolute derivative of an outer product of thermodynamic tensors, is given, in terms of factors, by the usual rule for differentiating a product.} \item{\it {\bf 3.} The absolute derivative of the sum of thermodynamic tensors of the same type is equal to the sum of the absolute derivatives of the thermodynamic tensors.} \end{description} In a space with a linear connection, we can introduce the notion of the {\it shortest path} defined as {\it a curve such that a thermodynamic vector, initially tangent to the curve and propagated parallelly along it, remains tangent to the curve at all points}.
 By a suitable choice of the parameter $\varrho$, the differential equation for the shortest path is simplified reducing to

-To respect the general requirement ${\bf A.}$ (see section \ref{ttse}), it is required that the absolute derivative of the entropy production satisfies the equality
+To satisfy the general requirement ${\bf A.}$, (see section \ref{ttse}), it is required that the absolute derivative of the entropy production satisfies the equality

 More in general, it is required that the operations of contraction and absolute differentiation commute for all thermodynamic vectors.
 As a consequence, the considered space should be a space with a single connection.
-The absolute derivative of a covariant thermodynamic vector $T_\mu$ is then defined as
+The absolute derivative of an arbitrary covariant thermodynamic vector, denoted by $T_\mu$, is then defined as

 The absolute derivative of the most general contra-variant, covariant and mixed thermodynamic tensors may be obtained generalizing Eqs~(\ref{ts2}) and (\ref{ts5}).
 The derivatives, covariant under TCT, of thermodynamic vectors, are defined as